BOTOX® vs. Fillers vs. Facelift: Which Is Right for You? (Updated 2026)

 Facelift surgery is ideal for lifting the underlying facial structures that droop over time.
 You’re likely a candidate for a facelift if you notice jowls, sagging skin on your lower face and neck, a square versus an oval face shape, and deep folds in the skin.
 Learn more about what a facelift does and does not achieve in this previous blog post.

-Depending on the severity of your concerns, you may benefit more from other facial rejuvenation approaches, such as PrecisionTx® laser skin tightening.
+Depending on the severity of your concerns, you may benefit more from other facial rejuvenation approaches, such as PrecisionTx® laser skin tightening, sometimes referred to as a nonsurgical facelift.

 Injectables are a more affordable solution initially, but they add up with repeated treatments over several years.
 To achieve results similar to a facelift, you would end up paying for higher and higher volumes of filler over the years, which could add up to a higher cost (and more visits to the office) than surgery.

 A facelift is an investment in terms of cost and recovery time.
-It creates results that may last for 10 or so years and addresses signs of aging at a much deeper structural level.
-For the right candidates, it’s typically more cost-effective in the long-term.
+It may produce results that last for 10 or so years and address signs of aging at a much deeper structural level.
+For the right candidates, a facelift is typically more cost-effective in the long term.

 Leave a Reply